 Portsmouth, NH (about 56 miles from Boston)

-Exit 7 from I-95 puts you in Market Square, roughly 40 minutes outside Boston.
+Exit 7 from I-95, roughly 40 minutes outside Boston.
 Cobblestone streets, local restaurants, craft breweries, the Strawbery Banke Museum.
 A good breakfast or lunch stop before the Maine border.
-Portsmouth is a legitimately good small city that most people drive past.
+Portsmouth is a legitimately good small city that most people drive past without stopping.

 Kittery Outlets (about 65 miles from Boston)